Tuncayscript/code24/README.md

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.

-If you have a suggestion that would make Code24 better, please fork the repo and create a pull request.
+If you have a suggestion that would make NeXTCode better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag “enhancement”.

 Don’t forget to give the project a star!
 Thanks again!